Best Oral Medication for Acne

 4 Oral Acne Medications

-Think of your dermatologist as your personal guru for your skincare goals.
+Think of your dermatology provider as your personal guru for your skincare goals.
 They’re here to help you craft a plan of action to address your acne breakout and reveal clearer, more even skin.
-When you first speak with your online dermatologist, if you have mild to moderate acne, then they will probably start you off with topical prescription acne medication
+When you first speak with your online dermatologist or provider, if you have mild to moderate acne, then they will probably start you off with topical prescription acne medication

-If your acne is moderate to severe or if the topical treatments don’t control it, then your dermatologist might instead prescribe oral acne medication.
+If your acne is moderate to severe or if the topical treatments don’t control it, then your dermatology provider might instead prescribe oral acne medication.
 Oral acne medication is generally prescribed in combination with topical treatments for best results.

-There are four primary oral acne prescriptions that your dermatologist might prescribe:
+There are four primary oral acne prescriptions that your dermatology provider might prescribe:

 • Antibiotics